santonigabii/scrum-case-study/README.md

-Anaálise crítica sobre a aplicação do Scrum - Case Microsoft
+Análise crítica sobre a aplicação do Scrum - Case Microsoft